Echenique0702/adello.github.io/_posts/2019-05-20-Deploy-Spark-Jobs.md

 module = importlib.import_module(module_name)
 module.main()
 ```
-This is the `__main__.py` file which is deployed together with the rest of the package.
-It allows to execute different script files within the same egg file.
-This works well.
+This reads the name of executed script, imports it, and executes the main function in it.
+So by calling it with different names, we are able to execute different scripts within the same package, just by using different aliases.

 ### Conclusion